 Informalities Lead to Misunderstandings

 We do this mainly because we are in a rush and do not pay attention to details.
 Just know that when you rush, you risk errors that can create unimpressed or disgruntled business contacts.

 Part of using technology and email properly for business, a.k.a. commercial gain, is thinking about how your actions can garner the best perception possible.
 And how those actions, or lack thereof, may impact the other side.

 You made these mistakes; now what?

-Don’t be like so many and point fingers or create excuses when we mess up.
-It is just that attitude that cause many to fail (at their job, in their business, even in their personal life).
+These are just a few things that can impact your business relationships negatively.
+Don’t be like so many and point fingers or create excuses when you mess up.
+It is just that attitude that causes many to fail (at their job, business, or even personal life).

-Instead stand out from the crowd and show some humility by reflecting personal accountability for your actions.
-If you make a mistake, don’t compound the issue by offering up excuses as to why you weren’t paying attention or do not understand the technology in which you are participating.
-That’s a red flag that other issues in your business are probably also not being minded to.
+Instead, stand out from the crowd and show humility by reflecting on personal accountability for your actions.
+If you make a mistake, don’t compound the issue by offering excuses for not paying attention.
+That’s a red flag that other matters in your business purview are probably not being considered.

-Learning from the experience and offering a prompt apology is a true sign character.
-And character is one of the main reasons others will choose to do business with you!
+Learning from the experience and offering a prompt apology is a true sign of character.
+And guess what?
+Character is one of the main reasons people choose to do business with you.